BobbyShukrallah/council-tax-band-scraper/README.md

 # council-tax-band-scraper
-A program that will download all council tax band information for a specified local authority in the UK
+A program that will download all council tax band information for a specified local authority in England.